 In addition to gaining entrance into an institution of higher education, the ACT allows for students to examine areas where they have excelled to help determine a potential career path.
 The scores also give schools guidance in areas where more attention and rigor is needed.

-Approximately 80% of the Oklahoma graduating class of 2012 (29,342 students) took the ACT exam at least once this year, up from 76% in 2011.
-The average composite score for the state is 20.7, a number unchanged since 2007 and slightly below the national average of 21.1.
-The ACT is graded on a scale of zero to 36.
-Comparatively, other states in our area average between 19.9 (New Mexico) and 21.9 (Kansas).
+Approximately 75 percent of the Oklahoma graduating class of 2013 (28,988 students) took the ACT exam at least once this year.
+The average composite score for the state rose from 20.7 last year to 20.8 this year, while the national average composite score declined from 21.1 to 20.9.
+The ACT is graded on a scale of 0 to 36.

 While programs are not aimed specifically at increasing ACT scores, several initiatives are underway to improve outcomes across the entire education system.
 In addition, Oklahoma has adopted the Common Core State Standards, which will increase the rigor of coursework to improve student outcomes.
 Oklahoma is participating in a multi-state collaboration to develop assessments incorporating these common core standards.